 Go the gringe.
 Since it’s a long side-swept fringe that melts into the rest of your hair, it’ll help to elongate your face.

-To balance your pretty heart face, opt for a fringe that is slightly shorter in the centre and longer at the cheekbones.
+To balance your pretty heart face, opt for a fringe that is slightly shorter in the centre and longer at the cheekbones, like the curtain fringe.
 Alternatively, a short side-swept fringe will draw attention away from your pointy chin and towards your eyes.

 A long and straight fringe that stops just above your eyes will work to shorten the length of your face.